grt47sjrhn-boop/automatic-winner/substrate-shared/Registries/readme.md

+Here’s an updated version of your **Registry architecture overview README**, expanded to reflect the current state of PRISMx — including the fact that profiles and overlays are now part of the shared substrate alongside registries.
+This version makes it clear to contributors why static classes live here, how managers orchestrate them, and how profiles fit into the bigger picture.

+---

-# Registry architecture overview
+# Registry Architecture Overview

-This README explains how the per‑type Registry Manager works and what the Super Registry Manager adds on top.
+This README explains how the per‑type Registry Manager works, what the Super Registry Manager adds on top, and how profiles and overlays extend the registry substrate.
 It’s written for contributors and critics to understand both the modular design and the cross‑axis orchestration layer.

 ---

-## Core concepts
+## Core Concepts

-- **Enum as semantic anchors:** Each registry enum (ToneType, MoodType, IntentAction, etc.) defines discrete values decorated with attributes that carry narrative metadata (description, bias, narrative group).
+- **Enum as semantic anchors:** Each registry enum (`ToneType`, `MoodType`, `IntentAction`, etc.) defines discrete values decorated with attributes that carry narrative metadata (description, bias, narrative group).
-- **Interface-driven access:** Enum values are wrapped by a struct (`RegistryValue<TEnum>`) that implements `IReadableRegistry`.
+- **Interface‑driven access:** Enum values are wrapped by a struct (`RegistryValue<TEnum>`) that implements `IReadableRegistry`.
 This exposes metadata uniformly via `GetDescription()`, `GetBias()`, and `GetGroup()` without leaking enum details.
 - **Separation of axes:** Each registry represents a distinct narrative axis.
 Keeping them separate preserves clarity, safety, and contributor extensibility.
+- **Profiles as presets:** Static profile containers (e.g., `OpponentProfiles`) define bias/difficulty presets.
+Each profile is a normal class implementing `IOpponentProfile`, but exposed through static accessors for convenience.
+- **Overlays as narratable math:** Geometry and trigonometric overlays translate bias vectors into narratable metrics (hypotenuse, area, cos/sin ratios).
+They live in `shared` because they are simulation primitives.

 ---

-## Basic registry manager (per‑type)
+## Basic Registry Manager (Per‑Type)

 The `RegistryManager<TEnum>` is a generic, per‑type manager.
 It initializes a static cache of all values in the given enum, each wrapped as `RegistryValue<TEnum>` so they can be accessed via `IReadableRegistry`.